Higgs inflation in Einstein-Cartan gravity: Introduction

 \section{Introduction}

 The last decades have witnessed a remarkable transition to the era of precision cosmology.
-An important example are measurements of the cosmic microwave background (CMB) with the constantly increasing accuracy \cite{BENNETT1993409,1001.4538, 1807.06211}.
+An important example are measurements of the cosmic microwave background (CMB) with the constantly increasing accuracy \cite{BENNETT1993409,1001.4538,Akrami:2018odb}.
 Their results are fully compatible with the paradigm of inflation \cite{Starobinsky:1980te, Guth:1980zm, Linde:1981mu, Mukhanov:1981xt}.
 If the inflationary phase indeed took place in the early moments of our Universe, this leads to the question of the nature of inflaton field.
 An interesting idea is that the Higgs field can take on this role \cite{Bezrukov:2007ep}.
 This proposal stands out among numerous models of inflation in that it does not require degrees of freedom beyond those already present in the Standard Model and General Relativity.

 Even if the inflaton is identified with the Higgs boson, this does not uniquely fix inflationary predictions.
 The reason is that Higgs inflation is sensitive to which formulation of gravity one uses.
-So far, two versions have been studied.
 In the original proposal \cite{Bezrukov:2007ep}, the metric formulation was employed.
 In this theory, the connection $\Gamma^\rho_{\mu\nu}$ is a priori determined as a function of the metric $g_{\mu\nu}$.
 Thus, $g_{\mu\nu}$ is the only dynamical variable.
-The second version \cite{Bauer:2008zj} employs the Palatini variant of gravity, in which both $\Gamma^\rho_{\mu\nu}$ and $g_{\mu\nu}$ are treated as independent variables.
-Both the metric and Palatini scenarios of Higgs inflation are described by the same classical action.\footnote {See \cite{Rubio:2018ogq} and \cite{Tenkanen:2020dge} for reviews of metric and Palatini Higgs inflation, respectively.} Its gravitational part reads
+Another version \cite{Bauer:2008zj} employs the Palatini variant of gravity, in which both $\Gamma^\rho_{\mu\nu}$ and $g_{\mu\nu}$ are treated as independent variables.
+Moreover, Higgs inflation in the teleparallel formulation of gravity has been studied recently \cite{Raatikainen:2019qey}.
+Finally, inflation driven by a non-minimally coupled scalar field has also been investigated in the framework of affine gravity \cite{Azri:2017uor}.

+The metric and Palatini scenarios of Higgs inflation can be described by the same classical action.\footnote {See \cite{Rubio:2018ogq} and \cite{Tenkanen:2020dge} for reviews of metric and Palatini Higgs inflation, respectively.} Its gravitational part reads

 where $M_P$ is the reduced Planck mass and $h$ corresponds to the Higgs field in the unitary gauge.
 The parameter $\xi$ sets the strength of the non-minimal coupling between the Higgs field and gravity.
 In both versions of Higgs inflation, the requirement of matching the observed CMB normalization leads to $\xi\gg1$, although the order of magnitude of the non-minimal coupling is different in the two cases.